How Long Does an Accident Stay on Your Insurance?

 blueCheck icon

-3 to 5 years is how long an at-fault accident typically stays on your insurance record, though some insurers look back only three years and others look back five or more, depending on your policy and state.
+3 to 5 years is how long an at-fault accident stays on your insurance record in most states.
+Some insurers use a three-year lookback; others use five or more, depending on your policy and state.

 blueCheck icon

-Approximately 45% is the average rate increase after a first at-fault accident at renewal, the exact surcharge depends on your insurer, the damage amount and whether you have accident forgiveness.
+Approximately 45% is the average rate increase after a first at-fault accident at renewal.
+The exact surcharge depends on your insurer, the damage amount, and whether accident forgiveness was active on your policy.

 blueCheck icon